khakhalin/notes/keywords/confusion.md

 **Confusion matrix** is a good diagnostic tool for multiclass classification.
 Take all true classes, and tally into which classes they are misclassified.
 Identify the issues. _Is it better to do it on the validation set?_ It's better to zero the diagonal, as most cases will be classified correctly, but we're interested in the errors!

 And the thing _is_ really confusing.
-Note for example that FPR and TPR are not at all the opposites of each other; they have different everything!
-TPR = 1-FNR = TP/(TP + FN), while FPR = 1-TNR = FP/(FP+TN).
-Don't get confused here.
-Note that the denominator is always the numerator + its opposite, and if you use some common sense, you can always "reconstruct" what the negative is, as with incorrect classification both the label and the truthfulness of this label are negated.
+Note for example that FPR and TPR are not at all the opposites of each other, despite sounding  a bit like opposites: they have different everything!
+TPR = TP/all positive responses = TP/(TP + FN), while FPR = points falsely reported as positive / all negative points = FP/(FP+TN).
+Don't get confused here!
+The denominator is always the numerator + its full opposite, as with incorrect classification both the label and the truthfulness of this label are negated.
+So with some luck one can use their common sense, and try to "guess" what the negative is.